cran-task-views/WebTechnologies/WebTechnologies.md

   `r github("rubenarslan/formr")` facilitates use of the 'formr' survey framework, which is built on openCPU.
   `r pkg("Rexperigen")` is a client for the [Experigen experimental platform](https://becker.phonologist.org/experigen/).
+  `r github("nealrichardson/useRsnap")` connects to [Usersnap](https://usersnap.com/),
+  a tool for collecting feedback from web application users.
 - *REDCap*:
   `r pkg("REDCapR")` and `r pkg("redcapAPI")` export and import data from a REDCap project.
   [REDCap](https://projectredcap.org/) (Research Electronic Data CAPture)